 INVENTORY SYSTEM DEVELOPMENT GUIDE

-Explore the inventory management software development guide below.
+Explore the inventory management development guide below.
 Also, you will find the input and output artifacts and roles that should be involved in every stage.

 1. Requirements Analysis and Planning

 Gather information from stakeholders, including functional and business requirements.
-Also, it's required to collect technical and API requirements if they are available.
+Also, it's required to collect technical and API integration requirements if they are available.

 Define a feature set.
 Analyze business objectives and problems to identify the most important features before you begin the inventory management software development.